wilsonte-umich/wilsonte-umich.github.io/content/_projects/MDI.md

 #### Learn more

-The following link provides extensive documentatation of the MDI and its goals:
+The following link provides extensive documentation of the MDI and its goals:

 <https://midataint.github.io/>